Neill3d/MoPlugs/README.md

  I'm using many nvidia extensions, so to make the morenderer work properly, you should have nVidia card (with gpu chipset Kepler or later)

+## Source Code Project ##

+ I'm using Visual Studio 2010 64bit for compiling the source code and libraries.

 ## Dependencies ##

  There are several projects that I'm using in MoPlugs.